What is disability and parenting support

 Siblings Australia provides support, information and resources for the siblings and families of children who have a disability, chronic disease or mental illness.

 Playgroup Australia is the national peak body representing playgroups.
 They can help you find a playgroup that will suit your child’s special needs.

 There are also many state-based non-profit organisations that provide services and support to children with disabilities and their families, including:

 - Novita (SA) 1300 668 482

 - Activ (WA) 08 9387 0555

 - Baptcare (Tas and Vic) 13 22 78

 Many non-profit organisations provide support and advocacy for people with a specific condition, for example, Vision Australia, CPL or Down Syndrome Australia.
 Depending on your child’s disability, there might be a specific support network available to you.

 Parent support groups

-Parenting and caring for a child with a disability can be tiring and demanding.
-Thankfully, there are many parent support groups, such as My Time who can provide you with information and other resources about parenting and caring for children with a disability.
+There are many parent support groups, such as My Time, which can provide you with information and other resources about parenting and caring for children with a disability.